domRiddle/ASF/Commands.md

 `<Bots>` argument is a special variant of plural argument, as in addition to accepting multiple values it also offers extra functionality.

 First and foremost, there is a special `ASF` keyword which acts as "all bots in the process", so `status ASF` command is equal to `status all,your,bots,listed,here`.
-This can also be used to easily identify the bots that you have access to, as `ASF` keyword, despite of targetting all bots, will result in response only from those bots that you can actually send the command to.
+This can also be used to easily identify the bots that you have access to, as `ASF` keyword, despite of targeting all bots, will result in response only from those bots that you can actually send the command to.

 `<Bots>` argument supports special "range" syntax, which allows you to choose a range of bots more easily.
 The general syntax for `<Bots>` in this case is `firstBot..lastBot`.
 For example, if you have bots named `A, B, C, D, E, F`, you can execute `status B..E`, which is equal to `status B,C,D,E` in this case.
 When using this syntax, ASF will use alphabetical sorting in order to determine which bots are in your specified range.
 Both `firstBot` and `lastBot` must be valid bot names recognized by ASF, otherwise range syntax is entirely skipped.